giordebug/verbamanent/docs/source/training_a_model.md

 1. Decide the model you want to use.

     Each model has a different set of pros and cons that define the run-time efficiency and the voice quality.
 It is up to you to decide what model serves your needs.
-Other than referring to the papers, one easy way is to test the 🐸TTS community models and see how fast and good each of the models.
+Other than referring to the papers, one easy way is to test the 🐸tts community models and see how fast and good each of the models.
 Or you can start a discussion on our communication channels.

 2. Understand the configuration, its fields and values.